uio-bmi/compairr/README.md

 To cluster the sequences in one repertoire, use the `-c` or `--cluster` option.

-One input file in the tab-separated format must be specified on the command line.
+One input file in tab-separated format must be specified on the command line.

 The tool will cluster the sequences using single linkage hierarchical